christianbanez/Foreshift/README.md

 ## Deployment

-The Web Applicatioon is deployed using AWS EC2 cloud service.
+The Web Application is deployed using AWS EC2 cloud service.
 You can check it out here: [Foreshift Web Application](http://13.212.229.116:8000/)

 ## Built With